azaka01/Huxley2/README.md

 On Rails adds stations locations API on top of the Huxley2 Proxy service

-The Huxley2 Proxy service connects to the NRE Darwin feed which is an aggregated real-time train feed for all operators in the UK
+The Huxley2 Proxy service connects to the NRE Darwin feed which is an aggregated real-time train feed for all operators in the UK.

 Station Data is downloaded from [Naptan](http://naptan.app.dft.gov.uk/datarequest/help) and other sources where the Naptan data isn't up to date